 Princeton University psychology professor, Alexander Todorov, humans are “wired to look to faces to understand the person’s intentions.”
 A 2006 study shows that people decide whether or not they trust someone new after as little as 100 milliseconds… that’s faster than a heartbeat.
 And, as it turns out, a lot of our judgments are pretty predictable.
 After looking at a series of photos with varying facial features and expressions, most participants found faces with stereotypically feminine/baby-like facial features and happy expressions to be more kind and trustworthy, while mature and neutral faces were deemed more dominant and untrustworthy.

-Anonymity takes away from the primary advantage you have in building a personal brand: it makes you less personable by removing the human.
+Anonymity removes the primary advantage you have in building a personal brand: it makes you less personable.